wp-plugins/bbpress-new-ui/readme.txt

 6. New styles for categories: now they look just fine

 == Changelog ==

+= 3.0 - redesign =
+* Fully updated main page of the forum: added padding between each forums and much more
+* Added message "topic author" and "administrator" at the appropriate replies
+* Integrated plugin: bbPress Admin answers
+* Added upper border, so, for example, conventional replies border color grey, the authors - yellow, the official moder answers - blue
+* Fully updated header of replies
+* Reply number with a hyperlink is back!
+* Now forum search working normal
+* Many other fixes and improvements

 = 2.4.3 =
 * Fix bug with "Subcribe/Favoutite" buttons in Dark Theme